Jerrysuper123/pharmacy-pal/README.md

 - As I user who works from home, I want to get to nearby pharmacy to get drugs instead of going to clinics or hospitals.

-- As a user, I want to search for pharmacy in different areas, so that I could make recommendations to my parents.
+- As a user, I want to search for pharmacies in different areas, so that I could make recommendations to my parents.

 Super users: